 Multiple studies have arrived at the conclusion that morning people are more persistent, cooperative, agreeable, conscientious, and proactive than their night owl counterparts.
 And they procrastinate less, making them more akin to the 9-5 workplace and (probably) more likely to be employee of the month.

-If you’re next thought is, “OK, then why should I bother?”, we won’t beat around the bush and tell you that the disconnect between conventional daytime expectations and nighttime preference won’t make life harder for you in general, because it probably will.
+If your next thought is, “Okay, then why should I bother?”, we won’t beat around the bush and tell you that the disconnect between conventional daytime expectations and nighttime preference won’t make life harder for you in general, because it probably will.

 But this “social jetlag” needn’t be the end of the world.
 Because… ding, ding, ding… there’s more research to show that getting up earlier can be advantageous to you when to comes to arriving at insightful and creative solutions during your said off-peak hours.
 The results lend support to the incubation theory of creativity: taking a break from a problem, often out of mental fatigue, can produce unexpected insights.
-And let’s be honest, anyone can do a good job day-to-day, but it’s person behind those revolutionary ideas that gets noticed.
+And let’s be honest, anyone can do a good job day-to-day, but it’s the person behind those revolutionary ideas that get noticed.
+Knock, knock promotion.

 One way of looking at it is that by not being a morning person and getting up early anyway, means you really can have it all, night owl.